-The first part of the course consists of seven modules, with students being required to choose two out of the seven.
+The first part of the course consists of five modules, with students being required to choose two out of the five.
 These modules focus on specific countries with the aim of giving students a more detailed introduction to different ways of conducting political analysis.
-Whilst involving some geographical focus, the modules are organized around some key themes of comparative politics, such as state formation, nation-building and nationalism, colonialism and war, democratisation and authoritarianism, the role of religion in politics, and the political management of capitalist economies.
+Whilst involving some geographical focus, the modules are organized around some key themes of comparative politics, such as state formation, nation-building and nationalism, democratisation and authoritarianism and the role of religion in politics.